Resources

 • Alcohol

-The diagnostics and treatment process of a coronary heart disease can include the following.
+The diagnostics and treatment process of coronary heart disease can include the following.
 Note that the process can be different for different people.

 • ECG Test: An ECG, or electrocardiogram, is a quick test that captures the heart's electrical activity.
 It can identify the extent and location of the damage to your cardiac muscle.
 Additionally, your heart rhythm and rate can be monitored.

-• Stress test: The medical professional may do a stress test or a radionuclide scan to determine whether other parts of the heart are still in danger of another heart attack.
+• Stress Test: The medical professional may do a stress test or a radionuclide scan to determine whether other parts of the heart are still in danger of another heart attack.

 Avoid smoking

+Smoking tobacco is one of the most significant reasons for a heart attack.
+You can avoid smoking tobacco by opting for a less harmful alternative or consider quitting.
 Even if you do not smoke actively but find yourself in the vicinity of smokers, you are at risk because of second-hand smoke.
-Studies have shown that second-hand smoke can cause damage to people inhaling it.
+Studies have shown that second-hand smoke can sometimes cause more damage to the people inhaling it.

-Engage in a physical activity
+Engage in physical activity

 Monitor your health